Ruy Lopez Dilworth Variation Adviser, Trainer and Model Games

 Does the Dilworth have a drawing tendency?

-The Dilworth often has a drawing tendency at high level because both sides can liquidate into known unbalanced endings.
-The drawing tendency does not make the line simple, because one inaccurate king or rook move can turn the ending into a forced win.
-Use the Long Endgame Conversions replay group to study why the same structure can produce both White and Black wins.
+The Dilworth can have a drawing tendency at high level because both sides may liquidate into known unbalanced endings.
+That tendency does not make the line easy, because one inaccurate king or rook move can turn a balanced ending into a forced win.
+Use the Long Endgame Conversions group in the Dilworth Replay Lab to discover how small activity differences decide the result.

 Replay lab and model games